-Conservation strategies are a key component of the Victorian Government's approach to conserving biodiversity in Melbourne growth corridors and in certain circumstances, salvage and/or translocation of native flora may be required before native vegetation or habitat is removed.
-Salvage and translocation will focus primarily on native plants rather than native animals and salvage rather than translocation.
+Conservation strategies are a key component of the Victorian Government's approach to conserving biodiversity in Melbourne growth corridors and in certain circumstances, salvage and/or translocation of native vegetation or threatened species may be required before urban development occurs.

 Persons undertaking urban development will be responsible for undertaking salvage and/or translocation, however DELWP will do this work at no cost where landowners grant DELWP access to their land.